Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: EXPERIMENTAL RESULTS AND DISCUSSION

 \subsection{Experimental Setup}

-Our whole-body \ac{MPC}, tracking controller, and state estimator run in concurrent threads on a single PC (Intel i7-8850H, 2.6 GHz, hexa-core 64-bit).
-The robot is entirely self-contained in terms of computation, and all optimization problems are run online due to fast solver times.
+Our hybrid locomotion planner, tracking controller~\cite{bjelonic2019keep}, and state estimator~\cite{bjelonic2020rolling}, including the terrain normal estimation, run in concurrent threads on a single PC (Intel i7-8850H, 2.6 GHz, Hexa-core 64-bit).
+The robot is entirely self-contained in computation, and all optimization problems are run online due to fast solver times.